-Female Breast Reduction in Metro Detroit.
+Female Breast Reduction.
 Relief, Balance, and Better Proportion.

 Large, heavy breasts can affect how you feel and how you move through your day.
 Many women deal with back pain, neck strain, shoulder grooves from bra straps, posture changes, and skin irritation under the breasts.
 You might also feel limited in exercise, struggle to find clothing that fits, or feel that your breast size pulls focus away from the rest of your shape.